 These Policies and Procedures, in line with Paragraph (fa) in Section (3) of §12 of the Act on National Higher Education, lay out the strategies, procedures and policies that are used in order to identify students who may be struggling personally or academically, or may pose a risk to themselves, other students or members of faculty.
 These policies and procedures are the central driver behind IBS' retention strategy, with the aim of supporting students as best as possible so that they can continue with and complete their programme of studies successfully.
 These measures are designed to support students on all IBS programmes through the provision of guidance to both students and IBS teaching staff.
-All of the measures below are in place in order to ensure that the Student Support Manager, Faculty and Senior Management can pro-actively address the needs of individual students as well as the wider student body.
-Central to this is the Mission Statement of the Student Support Manager which reads:
+All of the measures below are in place in order to ensure that IBS Wellbeing, Faculty and Senior Management can pro-actively address the needs of individual students as well as the wider student body.
+Central to this is the Mission Statement of IBS Wellbeing which reads:

-The Student Support Manager's mission is to improve the wellbeing of students in order to ensure that they reach their intellectual, physical, emotional, social and civic potential.
-By offering a confidential space to discuss academic or private issues, the Student Support Manager will help individual students through difficult personal situations as well as address the needs of the student community as a whole.
+The IBS Wellbeing's mission is to improve the wellbeing of students in order to ensure that they reach their intellectual, physical, emotional, social and civic potential.
+By offering a confidential space to discuss academic or private issues, IBS Wellbeing will help individual students through difficult personal situations as well as address the needs of the student community as a whole.